Factorio-Access/launcher-audio/README.md

 ## Volume, Pan, and Time-based Parameters

-Volume and pan can be static values or time-based envelopes:
+Volume, pan, and pitch can be static values or time-based envelopes.
+Please note that time-based envelopes may be removed in future, if we can't iron out some bugs.

 ### Static values